Hajong marriage

-Traditional Hajong marriage (Hajong Bhasa:Bya', pronounced as: [Bjɯ]) is a ceremonial ritual that involves a marriage established by pre-arrangement between families.
-Within Hajong culture, romantic love and widow re-marriage was allowed, and monogamy was the norm for the Hajong people.
+Traditional Hajong marriage (Hajong Bhasa: Bya', pronounced as: [Bjɯ]) is a ceremonial ritual that involves a marriage established by pre-arrangement between families.
+Within Hajong culture, romantic love and widow re-marriage were allowed, and monogamy was the norm for the Hajong people.

 History

 Hajongs are endogamous people.
-In Hajong society matriarchy declined with the influence of Hinduism, leading towards the growing dominance of patriarchy in Hajong society.
 When intimacy develops between a boy and a girl without the knowledge of their parents, they are married to each other, provided that they do not belong to close maternal and paternal kinship.

 Exorbitant dowry system was absent in the Hajong society.
 The Hajongs would give a tolerable bride price or groom price called pon.